 - for sale / trade : the most current list; in general, any of the titles in bold print from artists' pages are negotiable.

 Polish poster design overview :

-A lot of patronizing drivel had been written about the 'Polish School' of poster design being a 'product' of a 'resistance to Communism' or some such (and by extension, of an overwhelming desire to breathe free under the learned guidance of a Bushmonkey-on-a-cheney).
+A lot of patronizing drivel had been written about the 'Polish School' of poster design being a 'product' of a 'resistance to Communism' or some such (and by extension, of an overwhelming desire to breathe free under the learned guidance of a Bushmonkey-on-a-cheney or a Trump).
 That view, espoused by Western writers who don't know any better, and Polish ones (who should know better) has been omnipresent lately.
 No matter that the idea of art as an expression of political circumstance is par excellence a classic communist one.